hqcasanova/rotCODEC/README.md

 Features
 --------

-The program has two modes of operation: asynchronous (command-line) and synchronous (graphical interface).
+The program has two modes of operation: asynchronous (command line interface) and synchronous (graphical interface).
 The latter supports:
 - Pasting from the clipboard.
 - Encoding/decoding as text is typed/pasted.